 Getting treatment for addiction can free you from its grasp and set you on a new path toward a brighter, healthier future.
 In addiction treatment, you will identify and treat the underlying causes of your addiction and learn new skills to manage its symptoms and avoid relapse.

 While rehab can help you recover from addiction and move forward in life, many people feel afraid to tell their families they need help.
-So, can you go to rehab without telling your family?
+So, can you go to rehab without family knowing?

 If you or someone you love needs help for a drug addiction, don’t put off treatment for another day.
 You don’t have to live with the burden of your addiction alone.
 Compassionate, effective treatment is available.